 Daniel has channeled his interest in the environment into service on the boards of many environmental, animal welfare and civic nonprofits.
 Currently he sits on these boards:

 In addition to his scientific and nonprofit work, Daniel has been an entrepreneur.
 He owns and operates a computer support business called Escape Goat Data.
 Especially relevant, he has acquired start-up experience working as a co-founder of BEECO Corp. and Earthship Village Colorado.

 Edrea D. Volk, Natural Funeral Director at The Natural Funeral

 Edrea D. Volk graduated from New England College in New Hampshire with a BA in Marketing in 1985.
 An epiphany led her to mortuary science, and she has never regretted the path that opened up before her as a result.
 Early on she was fortunate to make the acquaintance of Karen van Vuuren whose passion sparked her interest in natural funeral and burial practices.

 In 2010, Edrea graduated with an Associate Degree of Mortuary Science.
 She became a Funeral Director for a corporation owning multiple funeral homes in the Denver Metro area.
 She’s incredibly grateful to all the families she helped through a very difficult process over the years.
 And she continues to feel called to work with people during end-of-life transition.

 Edrea left the funeral industry in 2014.
 The approach to death care and sales practices of corporate funeral America was not a fit.
-She had remained in contact with Karen and a meeting a few years ago has allowed her to join in the birth of The Natural Funeral.
+She had remained in contact with Karen and a meeting a few years ago has allowed her to join The Natural Funeral team.
 A long-time resident of Lafayette, Colorado, Edrea is honored to join this group of authentic individuals to create a living arts center for holistic end-of-life education and green funerary care.